rsdelaunay/ownProjects/README.md

-Welcome to my repository!
+Welcome to my personal repository!

-This repository includes all the Java, C, HTML and Shell projects I've personally made in my adventure through my Bachelors in Computer Science lectured at ISCTE (Lisbon, Portugal) as well as my own personal courses taken, namely CS50 Web Programming and CS50 Computer Science through edx platform.
+This repository includes all the Java, C, HTML and Shell projects I've personally made in my own adventure outside my university teaching grounds.
+These include courses that I've personally taken, namely:
+- CS50's Introduction to Computer Science;
+- CS50's Web Programming with Python and JavaScript.

 Feel free to contact me through e-mail if you want to share some ideas and build awesome projects - rodlxl2011@gmail.com